The Leviathan

 Gooday everyone,

 They drift silently between constellations, patrolling the heavens in search of new “flavors”, hungering for novelty, for life, for memory.
 Their passage explains the emptiness of space, vast regions scrubbed clean by their insatiable consumption.
-Planets, stars, even time-warped debris fields, all devoured without pause.
+Planets, stars, even time-warped debris fields, all devoured.

 From these lesser Leviathans are born a different breed of engineers, children not of Kath’le Kal, but of bastard bloodlines.
-These engineers, forged in alien wombs and pulsing nebulae, are deemed unworthy of entry into the sacred desert of the Devourer.
+These engineers, called crusaders, are deemed unworthy of entry into the sacred throne of the Devourer.
 Instead, they are cast into the void, drifting like broken tools.

 Yet they are not without their uses.